GodsfavourWiliiams/Lindy-labs-Test/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React and Pure Css

+Which let users able to search & get exact results, also pagination getting data from the pokeapi API.

 ## Available Scripts